shahbaz275817/DataScience-and-MachineLearning/README.md

 # Data Science and Machine Learning
-Basic machine learning models and datasets
+Basic machine learning and deep learning models and datasets

 #Projects updated till now
 1. Classification problem using scikit-learn and KNeighbors approach on iris dataset